robotology/robotology-superbuild/doc/cmake-options.md

 ### Check the installation
 Follow the steps in  https://github.com/robotology/icub-models#use-the-models-with-gazebo to check if the Gazebo-based iCub simulation works fine.

-## Gazebo simulator
+## Modern Gazebo simulator

-Support for this dependency is enabled by the `ROBOTOLOGY_USES_GZ_SIM` CMake option, that enables the software that depends on "Gazebo".
+Support for this dependency is enabled by the `ROBOTOLOGY_USES_GZ_SIM` CMake option, that enables the software that depends on "Modern Gazebo" (gz-sim).

 ## MuJoCo